performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 -  network routers and bridgesexternal equipmentExternal equipment such as network routers and bridges.

-performance metrics methodsFor each domain, the set of performance metrics may be viewed as an abstract data type, with an associated set of methods that may be used to perform the following tasks:
+For each domain, the set of performance metrics may be viewed as an abstract data type, with an associated set of methods that may be used to perform the following tasks: